LegendaryB/go-wake-server/README.md

 ```
 **Note**: When `allow_any_mac` is set to true the application allows GET requests to `yourip:yourport/wake/yourMAC` and `yourip:yourport/wake/`.

 When set to false only GET requests to `yourip:yourport/wake/` are accepted.
-The value from property `mac_address` is used
+The value from property `mac_address` is used.

 **Wake-on-LAN to MAC defined in conf.json**